 Beyond the consistent region, an intriguing observation is that the pronounced edge loss probability in Fig.~\ref{fig-4}(a) emerges at both large and small values of $\gamma$.
-As illustrated in Fig.~\ref{fig-4}(d), when $\gamma=10$ , despite the presence of strong boundary scattering, the edge loss probability is significantly larger than $P_{min}$.
-In fact, extreme dissipation can enhance scattering [see Fig.~\ref{fig-4}(b)] while simultaneously driving $r_G$ and $\text{min}[|\beta_L(\omega)|]$ toward 1, which corresponds to an overlap between the PBC spectrum and OBC spectrum.
-In other words, part of the PBC eigenmodes approach the real axis with little imaginary value, which behaves similarly to the eigenmodes around $\omega_0$ discussed in section~\ref{se:IGC}.
+As illustrated in Fig.~\ref{fig-4}(d), when $\gamma=10$ , despite the presence of strong boundary scattering, the edge loss probability is significantly larger than $P_{\min}$.
+In fact, extreme dissipation can enhance scattering [see Fig.~\ref{fig-4}(b)] while simultaneously driving $r_G$ and $\text{min}[|\beta_L(\omega)|]$ toward 1, which corresponds to an overlap between the PBC spectrum and the OBC spectrum.
+In other words, some of the PBC eigenmodes approach the real axis with little imaginary value, similar to the eigenmodes around $\omega_0$ discussed in section~\ref{se:IGC}.
 In summary, extreme dissipation induces a transition from the condition of imaginary gap opening to imaginary gap closing.
-Such a transition does not induce edge bursts in infinite limit, but it becomes feasible in finite-size chains.
-The effects of this transition are more clearly revealed through the behavior of bulk propagation mode, as shown in Fig.~\ref{fig-5}.
-For moderate values of $\gamma=1.4$, the bulk loss probability relative to $P_{70}$ follows $\log{P_x} \propto \left|x-x_0 \right|$, manifesting as a linear dependence in single logarithmic coordinate, as shown in Fig.~\ref{fig-5}(e).
-While under extreme dissipation $\gamma=0.02$ and $\gamma=30$, a linear dependence of the bulk loss probability, $\log{P_x} \propto \log\left|x-x_0 \right|$, is found in double logarithmic coordinate.
+This transition does not induce edge bursts in the infinite limit, but it becomes feasible in finite-size chains.
+The effects of this transition are more clearly revealed through the behavior of the bulk propagation mode, as shown in Fig.~\ref{fig-5}.
+For moderate values of $\gamma=1.4$, the bulk loss probability relative to $P_{70}$ follows $\ln{P_x} \propto \left|x-x_0 \right|$, manifesting as a linear dependence in single-logarithmic coordinates, as shown in Fig.~\ref{fig-5}(e).
+However, under extreme dissipation $\gamma=0.02$ and $\gamma=30$, a linear dependence of the bulk loss probability, $\ln P_x \propto \ln\left|x-x_0 \right|$, is found in double-logarithmic coordinate.
 These results return to Eq.~\eqref{eq-bulk}, thereby enabling the emergence of edge bursts.
-In summary, the edge burst here originates from the competition between bulk propagation and boundary scattering: the dominance of the former in certain parameter regions accounts for the reemergence of edge burst.
+In summary, the edge burst here originates from the competition between bulk propagation and boundary scattering: The dominance of the former in certain parameter regions accounts for the reemergence of edge burst.